14th November 2017

-Ulster will be looking to hold of challengers with hope of being in Aviva Stadium for the final after narrowly missing out the last two year.
+Connacht will be looking to hold of challengers with the hope of qualifying for the European Rugby Champions Cup having only qualified once in the last four years.

-Customers can save up to 18% on Dart and short hop zone rail journeys in the Dublin area when using Leap card instead of single or return tickets.
-Check out current Leap Card fares and see what you can save today.
+Customers can save up to 18 percent on Dart and short hop zone rail journeys in the Dublin area when using Leap card instead of single or return tickets.
+Check out current Leap Card fares and see what you can save.

-Save time and money (up to 24%) when you use a Leap Card to pay.
+Save time and money (up to 24 percent) when you use a Leap Card to pay.

 Take the family on a day out by train with our fantastic family tickets valid for 1 or 2 adults and up to 4 children.
-For more information on prices and a full list of destinations available please click here.
+For more information on prices and a full list of destinations available please visit our Family Travel page.